-- Put the eggs, 3/4 cup of sugar, cream of tarter and salt in a mixer bowl.
+- Put 6 large eggs, 3/4 cup (6 oz) of sugar, ½ teaspoon cream of tarter and ¼ teaspoon salt in a mixer bowl.
 Set the bowl over a pan of simmering water (don't let the bowl touch the water) and whisk until the eggs are slightly warmer than body temperature.

 - Put the bowl onto the mixer and whisk until the eggs are tripled in volume and the color turns pale yellow.
 When the whisk is lifted it should leave a "ribbon" of eggs over the surface.

 - Sprinkle half of 6 oz almond flour over the egg mixture and use a balloon whisk to fold, repeat with the remaining almond flour.
 Whisk 1 cup of the batter into the browned butter to lighten the butter.
 Fold the brown butter mixture back into the batter just until combined.
 Pour the batter into the prepared pan.
 Sprinkle the reserved 2 tablespoons of sugar evenly across the top of the batter.